andreiutule19/CLOUD_COMPUTE_DS/README.md

 This repository now hosts two Python services that can be developed locally and deployed to Azure App Service via the Azure Developer CLI (`azd`):

-- `backend/` – FastAPI application that renders HTML templates and exposes a JSON API at `/api/hello`.
+- `backend/` – FastAPI application that exposes a JSON API at `/api/hello`.
 - `frontend/` – Streamlit application that calls the FastAPI API and renders an interactive UI.
 - `infra/` – Bicep templates used by `azd` to provision shared Azure infrastructure (App Service Plan, two App Services, logging).